×

 Stomach Flu Stages

-2nd Stage: Incubation is the second stage of stomach flu infection.
+2nd Stage: Incubation is the second stage of the stomach flu infection.
 As soon as the virus enters your body, it will start to replicate.
 This is the stage of incubation.
 Until the virus multiplies sufficiently to trigger an immune response, you won’t experience symptoms.
 Several days are typically needed for this, depending on the pathogen.

 4th Stage: Convalescence is the fourth stage.
 When your immune system defeats the infection, you’ll notice a decrease in your symptoms.
 Your symptoms will eventually go away, and you’ll get better.
 However, you can still be contagious for a few days if the virus is still present in your faeces.